josephmisiti/awesome-machine-learning/README.md

 #### Deep Learning

 * [Deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - Scalable deep learning for industry with parallel GPUs.
-* [Keras Beginner Tutorial](https://victorzhou.com/blog/keras-neural-network-tutorial/) - Friendly guide on using Keras to implement a simple Neural Network in Python
+* [Keras Beginner Tutorial](https://victorzhou.com/blog/keras-neural-network-tutorial/) - Friendly guide on using Keras to implement a simple Neural Network in Python.
 * [deepjavalibrary/djl](https://github.com/deepjavalibrary/djl) - Deep Java Library (DJL) is an open-source, high-level, engine-agnostic Java framework for deep learning, designed to be easy to get started with and simple to use for Java developers.

 <a name="javascript"></a>